kaplana/cos126webv2/content/assignments/arrays.md

 ### **Submission**

 Submit `DiceHistogram.java`, `EchoFilter.java`,  `WorldMap.java`, `readme.txt` and `acknowledgments.txt` files to {{< tigerfile "Arrays" >}}.
+Also, complete the quiz on getting help in COS 126 on  [Canvas](https://canvas.princeton.edu)

 ### **Grading**
 | Files                     | Points  |